Angelo Accardi

-Angelo Accardi (born 1964) is an Italian artist.
+Angelo Accardi (born 1964) is an Italian painter and sculptor associated with the pop surrealism movement.
+He is best known for his Misplaced series.

-Biography
+Early life and education

-Born in 1964 in Sapri, Campania, Italy, Accardi moved to Naples to study art at the Art Academy of Naples but did not complete his formal education, opting to establish his own studio in the early 1990s.
+Accardi was born in 1964 in Sapri, in the Province of Salerno, Campania, Italy.
+He moved to Naples to study at the Academy of Fine Arts (Accademia di Belle Arti di Napoli), but interrupted his studies after a short time and did not complete his formal education.

-Accardi's early work was focused on the human figure and abstraction.
-By the late 1980s, he had shifted his attention to marble sculpture, drawing inspiration from Greek and Roman classics.
-In the early 1990s, Accardi began incorporating social themes into his paintings.
+Career

-In 2006, Accardi joined the avant-garde group Tantarte and exhibited in Shanghai.
+After leaving the academy, Accardi went through an artistic identity crisis that led him toward abstraction.
+By the end of the 1980s he had turned to marble sculpture, drawing inspiration from Greek and Roman classics.
+In the early 1990s, he opened a personal studio in Sapri and began producing paintings with social themes, originating the cycle of works known as the Human Collection.
+During this period, he exhibited at Italian and European galleries including Rossetti e Pini in Rome, Manzoni Art Studio in Milan and Klaus Lea Gallery in Munich.
+In 2006, Accardi joined the avant-garde group TantArte and exhibited in Shanghai.

 In 2011, his work was recognized by art historian Marco Vallora, who selected him for inclusion in the 54th Venice Biennale.

 In 2018, Accardi's work, Misplaced, was exhibited at Eden Fine Art Mayfair in London.

 Accardi's works are distributed internationally by Eden Gallery and since 2021, he has been working with the Deodato Art Gallery in Italy.
 In 2022, his work, Nonsense Makes Sense, was exhibited at the Deodato Art Gallery.